 COP of an air/water heat pump

-An air/water heat pump literally extracts heat from the outside air that has been heated by the sun, even when it is freezing.
-This heat is upgraded to a usable level and released into water for use in space heating in underfloor heating or radiators and/or the production of hot tap water.
+An air-to-water heat pump literally extracts heat from the outside air, warmed by the sun, even in freezing temperatures.
+This heat is upgraded to a usable level and transferred to water for use in space heating (underfloor heating or radiators) and/or for producing hot water.

-This heat pump consists (almost) always of an outdoor unit and an indoor unit.
-The outdoor unit is outside and sucks in air and blows this air out again, but then colder.
-The temperature difference between them is the absorbed heat of the heat pump.
+This heat pump (almost) always consists of an outdoor unit and an indoor unit.
+The outdoor unit is located outside and draws in air and blows it out again, but at a colder temperature.
+The temperature difference between them is the heat absorbed by the heat pump.

 Air Water Heat Pump Indoor and Outdoor Unit

-You can imagine that when it is colder outside, the heat pump has to work harder to heat water than when it is warmer.
-After all, a larger difference has to be bridged.
-This also means that the COP fluctuates at different outside temperatures.
+You can imagine that when it's colder outside, the heat pump has to work harder to heat water than when it's warmer.
+After all, there's a greater difference to overcome.
+This also means that the COP fluctuates with different outdoor temperatures.
 The colder it is outside, the lower the COP at the same output temperatures.

-This means that the COP of an air heat pump is weather dependent.
-But also dependent on the season and location.
-In winter it is colder than in summer and the heat pump has to work harder and the same applies in Scandinavia where it is colder outside than in the Netherlands.
+This means that the COP of an air-source heat pump depends on the weather.
+It also depends on the season and location.
+In winter, it's colder than in summer, and the heat pump has to work harder.
+The same is true in Scandinavia, where it's colder outside than in the Netherlands.

-An air heat pump therefore never has one COP (see the graph below).
-The left axis has two values, namely the COP and outside air temperature.
-And the bottom axis shows the temperature of the water that is produced.
+An air-source heat pump therefore never has just one COP (see the graph below).
+The left axis shows two values: the COP and the outside air temperature.
+The bottom axis shows the temperature of the water being produced.

 SCOP Heat Pump

-But what is a SCOP of a heat pump?
+But what exactly is a heat pump 's SCOP?
 The abbreviation stands for Seasonal Coefficient of Performance .
-In fact, it is nothing more and nothing less than an average COP over a year, whereby the seasons in a certain region are taken into account.
+Essentially, it's nothing more or less than an average COP over a year, taking into account the seasons in a given region.

-The SCOP makes it easier to compare heat pumps with each other, and in particular air heat pumps where the seasons have an effect on the efficiency.
-When it is colder, a heat pump has to work harder and the COP decreases, as described above.
+The SCOP makes it easier to compare heat pumps, especially air-source heat pumps, where seasonal variations affect efficiency.
+When it's colder, a heat pump has to work harder, and the COP decreases, as described above.

-To calculate the SCOP of an air/water heat pump, the average of all COP values in a specific region, such as the Utrecht region (or another part of Europe), is taken in a whole year.
-This is then done at multiple output temperatures in steps of 5˚C. Then you know what the SCOP is for that heat pump when producing 30˚C water, 35˚C, 40˚C, 45˚C and so on.
+To calculate the SCOP of an air-to-water heat pump, the average of all COP values over an entire year is taken in a specific region, such as Utrecht (or another part of Europe).
+This is done at multiple output temperatures in 5˚C increments.
+This tells you the SCOP for that heat pump when producing water at 30˚C, 35˚C, 40˚C, 45˚C, and so on.

-The SCOP of a heat pump is lower in Scandinavia than in Spain, because it is colder there.
-In addition, the delivery system, such as radiators or underfloor heating, can influence the SCOP.
-More about that in the next chapter.
+The SCOP of a heat pump is lower in Scandinavia than in Spain because it's colder there.
+Furthermore, the distribution system, such as radiators or underfloor heating, can affect the SCOP.
+More on this in the next chapter.

 For modern air heat pumps in the Netherlands, the SCOP is approximately 5.2 at a discharge temperature of 35˚C.